-In 2017, there were an estimated 63,990 new cases of kidney cancer diagnosed in the United States, with 14,400 estimated deaths.1 While renal cell carcinoma (RCC) stage migration has resulted in more than 50% of patients being diagnosed with AJCC stage I disease, largely attributed to the increased use of cross-sectional imaging, nearly 20% of patients are still diagnosed with pathologic stage 4 disease, and pathologic stage 4 disease has remained relatively constant over time.2 Despite advances in systemic therapies, survival rates for patients with locally advanced disease are poor, with the 10-year cancer specific survival (CSS) and median CSS for pathological T4 (pT4) disease at 11.6% and 0.9 years, respectively.3
+In 2017, there were an estimated 63 990 new cases of kidney cancer diagnosed in the U.S., with 14 400 estimated deaths.
+While renal cell carcinoma (RCC) stage migration has resulted in more than 50% of patients being diagnosed with AJCC stage I disease, largely attributed to the increased use of cross-sectional imaging, nearly 20% of patients are still diagnosed with pathological stage 4 disease, and pathological stage 4 disease has remained relatively constant over time.
+Despite advances in systemic therapies, survival rates for patients with locally advanced disease are poor, with the 10-year cancer-specific survival (CSS) and median CSS for pathological T4 (pT4) disease at 11.6% and 0.9 years, respectively.

-While there is a lack of evidence supporting the use of neoadjuvant therapy in locally advanced kidney cancer, results of recent clinical trials evaluating the feasibility of antiangiogenic agents (vascular endothelial growth factor receptor tyrosine kinase inhibitors [VEGFr TKI]) have demonstrated a radiological response to systemic therapy, 26-32% of patients.4-7 Adjuvant therapy with sunitinib (Sutent TM) following nephrectomy in non-metastatic RCC was granted FDA approval in November 2017.
-Approval was based on the recently updated S-TRAC trial which demonstrated improved disease-free survival (DFS) in the sunitinib group.8 An updated subgroups analysis continued to demonstrate improved DFS across all subgroups as well as those with advanced locoregional disease (T3 Nx, Fuhrman grade ≥ 2 , Eastern Cooperative Oncology Group (ECOG) performance status ≥ 1 , T4 and/or nodal involvement).
-Median overall survival (OS) at the time of publication was not reached for the treatment or placebo arm.8 Results from the ASSURE and PROTECT trial which looked at sunitinib, sorafenib (TM) and pazopanib (TM) in the adjuvant setting failed to demonstrate a difference in DFS.^{9,10} The different results of these trials may be explained by differences in their patient population.
-In S-TRAC, only T3 and T4 RCC were included and there was also a higher proportion of T4 relative to the ASSURE and PROTECT trials.
-Furthermore, clear cell histology was mandatory in S-TRAC, but not in ASSURE or PROTECT.
-Five randomized adjuvant trials currently accruing patients, evaluating immune checkpoint inhibitors (ICPIs), the PROSPER (Nivolumab (TM)) in treating patients with localized kidney cancer undergoing nephrectomy) and IMmotion010 (Azetzolizumab (TM)) as adjuvant therapy in patients with RCC following nephrectomy11, INmotion151 (Atezolizumab plus Bevacizumab (TM)) as first-line agents compared to Sunitinib

-(Motzer et al., 2018),12 CheckMate-9ER (Nivolumab plus Cabozantinib (TM)) in patients who are treatment naïve with advanced or metastatic RCC (ClinicalTrials.gov, 2017),13 and KEYNOTE-426 (Pembrolizumab (TM)) in treating patients with treatment-naïve advanced/metastatic RCC (Atkins et al., 2016)14 will provide insight into the role of ICPIs as adjuvant therapy in patients with kidney cancer.
-CheckMate-214 (Nivolumab plus Ipilimumab (TM)) noted improved survival outcomes as compared to Sunitinib in treatment-naïve metastatic RCC (Motzer et al., 2018).15
+While there is a lack of evidence supporting the use of neoadjuvant therapy in locally advanced kidney cancer, results of recent clinical trials evaluating the feasibility of anti-angiogenic agents (vascular endothelial growth factor receptor tyrosine kinase inhibitors [VEGFr TKI]) have demonstrated a radiological response to systemic therapy in 26-32% of patients.4-7 Adjuvant therapy with sunitinib following nephrectomy in non-metastatic RCC was granted FDA approval in November 2017.
+Approval was based on the recently updated S-TRAC trial, which demonstrated improved disease-free survival (DFS) in the sunitinib group.8 An updated subgroups analysis continued to demonstrate improved DFS across all subgroups, as well as those with advanced locoregional disease (T3 Nx, Fuhrman grade ≥2, Eastern Cooperative Oncology Group [ECOG] performance status ≥1, T4 and/or nodal involvement).
+Median overall survival (OS) at the time of publication was not reached for the treatment or placebo arms.8 Results from the ASSURE and PROTECT trials, which looked at sunitinib, sorafenib and pazopanib in the adjuvant setting, failed to demonstrate a difference in DFS.
+9,10 The different results of these trials may be explained by differences in their patient population.
+In S-TRAC, only T3 and T4 RCC were included, and there was also a higher proportion of T4 relative to the ASSURE and PROTECT trials.
+Furthermore, clear-cell histology was mandatory in S-TRAC, but not in ASSURE or PROTECT.
+Five randomized adjuvant trials currently accruing patients evaluating immune checkpoint inhibitors (ICPIs) - PROSPER (nivolumab in treating patients with localized kidney cancer undergoing nephrectomy); IMmotion010 (azetzolizumab as adjuvant therapy in patients with RCC following nephrectomy);11 INmotion151 (atezolizumab plus bevacizumab as first-line agents compared to sunitinib (Motzer et al, 2018);12 CheckMate-9ER (nivolumab plus cabozantinib in patients who are treatment-naive with advanced or metastatic RCC (ClinicalTrials.gov, 2017);13 and KEYNOTE-426 (pembrolizumab in treating patients with treatment-naive advanced/ metastatic RCC (Atkins et al, 2016)14 - will provide insight into the role of ICPIs as adjuvant therapy in patients with kidney cancer.
+CheckMate-214 (nivolumab plus ipilimumab) noted improved survival outcomes as compared to sunitinib in treatment-naive metastatic RCC (Motzer et al, 2018).15

-In SURTIME, an EORTC randomized control trial, patients were randomized to sunitinib followed by cytoreductive nephrectomy (CN) and subsequent sunitinib versus upfront CN followed by sunitinib.
-On intention-to-treat analysis, deferred CN was non-inferior to up front CN - HR 0.57 favoring deferred nephrectomy (p=0.032).
-The data suggested that deferring CN was likely not detrimental in the targeted therapy era.16 CARMENA, a French randomized trial, compared metastatic RCC patients to either CN and sunitinib versus sunitinib alone.
-The results in the sunitinib-alone group were noninferior to those in the nephrectomy-sunitinib group with regard to overall survival - HR 0.89.17
+In SURTIME, an EORTC randomized, control trial, patients were randomized to sunitinib followed by cytoreductive nephrectomy (CN) and subsequent sunitinib vs. upfront CN followed by sunitinib.
+On intention-to-treat analysis, deferred CN was non-inferior to upfront CN (hazard ratio [HR] 0.57) favoring deferred nephrectomy (p=0.032).
+The data suggested that deferring CN was likely not detrimental in the targeted therapy era.
+16 CARMENA, a French, randomized trial, compared metastatic RCC patients to CN and sunitinib vs. sunitinib alone.
+The results in the sunitinibalone group were non-inferior to those in the nephrectomy-sunitinib group with regard to OS (HR 0.89).
+17